vs1161/Machine_Learning_Intern_IITKGP/README.md

-"here is the whole work of my intern is explained"
+"here is the whole work of my intern is explained"  and